 Many people leave food preparations until the end and end up making food while they’re guests start arriving.
 It’s best to handle your food preparations ahead in time to relax on the day of the party.
 If you’re planning an elaborate display of hors d’oeuvres and snacks, you’ll have much work to do.
 But if you’re serving crisps, bakery items, and other store-bought items, you have to work on the presentation.

 You want to add a festive glow to your house and create an enticing environment that excites your guests.
-You can put up some party lights, disco balls and whatever else that strikes your fancy.
-Many hosts like to set elaborate themes, balloons, decorations, and even a photo booth for memorable clicks.
+You can put up some party lights, disco balls, and whatever else that strikes you fancy.
+Many hosts like to elaborate theme based decoration by using personalised party balloons and even a photo booth for memorable clicks.

 · WELL-STOCKED FRIDGE